eddiesTime/sme_app/raw_documentation.md

 | -------- | --------------- | ---------------------- | ---- | ---- | ---------------- | ----- |
 | Sources  | 3               | 3                      | 3    | 2    | 2                | 2     |

-_Table 08: Sources scores_
+_Table 08: Sources Scores_

 - Stateful Widget: Everyone comparing state management solutions includes an explanation about state management with a stateful widget.
-Furthermore, it is one of Flutters three widget types and the simplest state management solution.
+Furthermore, it is one of Flutter's three widget types and the simplest state management solution.
-- ChangeNotifierProvider: Provider is a very popular package in Flutter and therefore there are a lot of examples of how to use its ChangeNotifierProvider in an application.
+- ChangeNotifierProvider: Provider is a very popular package in Flutter, and there are many examples of how to use its ChangeNotifierProvider in an application.
-- Bloc: Bloclibrary [[@Bloc]](https://bloclibrary.dev/#/) is one of the best documentations I have seen so far.
+- Bloc: Bloclibrary [[@Bloc]](https://bloclibrary.dev/#/) is one of the best documentation I have seen so far.
 It contains multiple examples of how to implement the bloc pattern in different scenarios and much more.
-Furthermore there are tons of examples and tutorials of how to implement the bloc pattern.
+Furthermore, there are tons of examples and tutorials on how to implement the bloc pattern.

 #### Boilerplate